rishabhrd09/als-compass/README.md

 3. Test with `python test_models.py`
 4. Update this README if adding new routes or features

+## Acknowledgments

+- **ALSCAS Community** - For sharing invaluable caregiving wisdom
+- **Target ALS** - For research collaboration
+- **NIMHANS & AIIMS** - For clinical partnership

 ## License

 [Your License Here]

 ## Support

-For questions or issues, please [contact information or issue tracker].
+For questions or issues, contact the ALSCAS community or open an issue on GitHub.